Hedlen/awesome-segment-anything/README.md

 | Title | Presentation| Project page | Code base | Affiliation| Description|
 |:---:|:---:|:---:|:---:| :---:| :---:|
 | OCR-SAM | ![img](https://github.com/yeungchenwa/OCR-SAM/raw/main/imgs/sam_vis.png) | [Blog](https://www.zhihu.com/question/593914819/answer/2976012032)|[Code](https://github.com/yeungchenwa/OCR-SAM) | - | Optical Character Recognition with SAM. |

+## Acknowledgement
+Most of the presentation in this repository are borrowed from the original author, and we would like to express our gratitude.

 ## License
 This project is released under the MIT license.
 Please see the [LICENSE](LICENSE) file for more information.